X9Yovix/rma-backend/README.md

 - **Mongoose**: An ODM library for MongoDB.
 - **Joi**: A schema description language and data validator for JavaScript objects.
 - **Swagger**: A tool for documenting APIs.
+- **Multer**: A middleware for handling `multipart/form-data`, which is primarily used for uploading files.
+- **JWT (JsonWebToken)**: A library to sign, verify, and decode JWT for secure user authentication and authorization.
+- **BcryptJs**: A library for hashing, ensuring that sensitive user data is stored securely.
+- **Nodemon**: A utility that automatically restarts the server when file changes are detected.
+- **Prettier**: A code formatter that enforces a consistent style for your code.

 ## Getting Started